Student Experience and Support

 - Email the Student Experience and Support Office

-- In-person appointments (drop-in) at the Old Nursery School building (find Old Nursery School on campus maps)
+- In-person appointments (drop-in) at our office in G.09, Charteris Land (find Charteris Land on campus maps)

 - Online appointments (email with 'online appointment' in the subject line)

-Find out more on our Student Sharepoint site.
+Find out more on the Moray House Student Hub.

 Student Experience and Support Office team

 |Emily Birtles - Student Engagement and Events Officer|